Kraballa/MarkWiki/readme.md

 - support for relative links inside markdown and images
 - make changes to files and save them back to disk.
 I highly recommend using version control to backup changes as the server doesn't handle backups yet. simply have a second git repo inside the `/text/` folder.

+## Usage
+MarkWiki primarily serves markdown files.
+Create a folder called `text` in this directory and paste all your markdown.
+You can edit files either in the browser by clicking the `edit` link or in your favourite text editor.
+MarkWiki doesn't cache files so a simple reload refreshes the browser view.
+Wiki-like page creation is supported.
+File deletion or account/permission management is currently not supported.

 ## Paths
 - `/`: renders this readme
-- `/text/<subpath>`: renders a markdown file if it can find one
+- `/text/<subpath>`: renders a markdown file if one can be found. if not we follow wiki-like behavior and prompt the user to create it.
 - `/edit/<subpath>`: presents a textarea with the file content.
-POSTing to this path will write the changes to disk
+POSTing to this path will write the changes to disk.
-- `/sitemap`: links to all files and folders of the topmost folder aka. `/text`
+- `/sitemap/`: links to all files and folders of the topmost folder aka. `/text`
-- `/sitemap/<subpath>`: links to all files and folders in the subpath
+- `/sitemap/<subpath>/`: links to all files and folders in the subpath
 - `/raw/<subpath>`: like `/text` but returns the raw file content

 ## Installation